 Nicknamed after the protagonist in the Disney film, "Dumbo" ears, aka protruding or prominent ears, are often a source of ridicule in children.
-Protruding ears are caused by several underlying problems, which can be corrected by surgery.
+Protruding ears are caused by several underlying problems, which can be corrected by aesthetic plastic surgery.
 In newborns, ear molding may be performed; however, most patients present later on, either after they've begun to suffer ridicule at school or even after they've become adults.

 Ear pinning, setback otoplasty, can correct the protrusion for aesthetic improvement.
 It can be performed in children ages 6 or older, after ears are almost fully grown.
 Dr. Lisa Hwang understands that the decision to undergo surgery may be an important yet difficult one, especially for your child.
 Her priority is to ensure that your child truly wants and is ready for surgery.
 If you yourself have been bothered by protruding ears, and you're just learning about this procedure, come in for a consultation to discuss exactly what can be done for you!